devopshobbies/boundary-vault-stack/README.md

 - [ ] Remove vault root token in `cleanup`.

 ## Bear In Mind
-- if you have issues with DockerHub make sure you change the image registry.
+- if you have issues with DockerHub make sure you change the image registry in deployments and `prepare_env` role.

 - if the target node(s) get restarted, the `vault` gets sealed and `boundary` container will be in restarting mode.

 Copyright © 2024 Shayan Ghani shayan.ghani.tech@gmail.com